Real Client Losses

 $9,000,000 UL

 The head of insurance at a large, national RIA engaged us about a $20,000,000 guaranteed UL owned by an advisor's client on his parents, both in their mid-80s.
-The wealth advisor was assessing various options for the policy as premiums were increasing and the owner was facing a prolonged liquidity crunch.
+The wealth advisor was assessing various options for the policy as premiums were increasing and the owner was facing what had become something of a prolonged liquidity crunch.

 We assessed that the policy was likely worth >$1,000,000 to the market, but, had the minimum guaranteed payments been maintained a year earlier, the policy would likely have been worth $7,000,000.
 Had a dialogue about options for the policy taken place earlier, the client could at least have been able to make an informed decision as to how or whether to maintain the policy.